- No. Many ELI students live in apartments or houses near the campus.

 5. How much does it cost to live in a dorm?

-Each dorm room accommodates two occupants, who pay $920.00 per person, per ELI term.
-The unlimited mealplan costs $692.50 per term.
+- Each dorm room accommodates two occupants, who pay $1,058.00 per person, per ELI term.
+The unlimited mealplan costs $749.00 per ELI term.
 Campus Post Office box rental is $10.00 per term.

 6. Can I have a private room in a dorm?

-Because on-campus housing is so convenient and economical, demand is usually high.
+- Because on-campus housing is so convenient and economical, demand is usually high.
 It is not always possible to have a private room in a dormitory.
 Expect to pay higher rates for private rooms, but only when such rooms are available.
-Keep in mind that “private room” typically means only “private bedroom/sleeping room.”
-It does not mean “private bathroom.”
 If you really want your own space, you should probably find an apartment to your liking.